EficodeDemoOrg/copilot-python-data-analysis/exercises/copilot-advanced-mode-a.md

 The goal is to use Copilot as your intelligent pair programming partner for complex software engineering tasks, where you drive the architecture and decision-making while leveraging AI assistance for implementation details.

+> 🏴‍☠️ If ye be into testing, skip to the end for an optional Playwri### If Playwright be new to ye:

+**Discovery Phase:**
+- Ask Copilot: `What is Playwright and how would it benefit testing this FastAPI + HTML dashboard application?`
+- Use `#codebase` context: "Based on this project structure, what would be the most valuable E2E test scenarios?"

+**Hands-On Learning:**
+1. **Installation:** Choose Python or Node.js and install Playwright yourself
+2. **Basic Test Creation:**
+   - Create your first test file in your chosen location
+   - **Inline Chat:** "Write a simple Playwright test that opens localhost:8000 and checks the page title"
+3. **Dashboard-Specific Tests:**
+   - Select the dashboard HTML and ask: "Help me write tests for the technology analysis workflow"
+   - Use `#openSimpleBrowser` to understand the user flow while writing tests
+4. **Advanced Scenarios:**
+   - Add tests for API integration, chart rendering, error states
+   - **Inline Chat:** "Add screenshot capture and test reporting to this Playwright test"

+**Key Test Scenarios to Implement:**
+- Dashboard loads successfully
+- API calls return data and populate charts
+- User interactions (dropdowns, buttons) work correctly
+- Error handling displays proper messages
+- Data source switching functions properly

+**Integration Tips:**
+- Run tests with `npx playwright test` (Node.js) or `pytest` (Python)
+- Add to CI pipeline by creating your own workflow
+- Use Copilot to help generate test reports and debugging utilitiescise!

 ## Essential Advanced Copilot Features

 Master these sophisticated techniques throughout all exercises: